Jinyi-Shen/ATOM/README.md

 # ATOM: An Automatic Topology Synthesis Framework for Operational Amplifiers

-This is the code repository for our proposed method ATOM that accompanys our paper ATOM: An Automatic Topology Synthesis Framework for Operational Amplifiers, which has been submitted to IEEE Transactions on Circuits and Systems II.
+This is the code repository for our proposed method ATOM that accompanys our paper ATOM: An Automatic Topology Synthesis Framework for Operational Amplifiers, which has been submitted to IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems.

 ## Prerequisites and Dependencies